ScriptSlayer0/File-discover/README.md

 -p, --path             Search all directories in path too?
 -t, --time             Show the time taken to scan all directories -d, --disk             Scan all hard disks
+ -s, --structure       Show only the partition structure of hard disks
 ```

 ## License